zacharycho29/Zachary_BlueStampPortfolio/index.md

 ### Challenges

 The motors require a lot of power to run all at once, and the breadboard power supply could only supply a maximum of 5V.
-To ensure that all four motors receieved enough power, all 9V needed to be utilized from the battery.
-So I cut off the barrel connecter on the battery attachment and stripped the wires to expose the stranded copper wire.
+To ensure that all four motors received enough power, all 9V needed to be utilized from the battery.
+So I cut off the barrel connector on the battery attachment and stripped the wires to expose the stranded copper wire.
 I then soldered the stranded wires together so that they can be easily inserted into the breadboard power rails, then I wired it to the motor driver to power all of the motors.

 # Schematics